hwilli08/Analysis-of-Incarceration-in-New-York-State/readme.md

 - [Professor Wilcoxen's ChatGPT Crime Sorting Script] (INSERT HERE?)

 This Python script, created by Prof. Wilcoxen, sorts through the total_crime_counts.csv file generated from step 7a of the analysis and categorizes each crime entry into a specific category.
-The resulting CSV file, named "Prof_Wilcoxen_GPT.csv," provides a structured classification of crimes, facilitating further analysis and visualization of crime statistics.
+The resulting CSV file, named `Prof_Wilcoxen_GPT.csv`, provides a structured classification of crimes, facilitating further analysis and visualization of crime statistics.

 ## Instructions
 Download the required libraries (pandas, matplotlib, seaborn, and tabulate).